 3. Any remuneration or commission received by Managing Director of the Company fromany of its subsidiary.

 4. Issue of shares (including sweat equity shares) to employees of the Company underany scheme save and except ESOS referred to in this report.

-Yours Directors take this opportunity to express their appreciation for theco-operation received from the customers vendors bankers stock exchanges depositoriesauditors legal advisors consultants stakeholders debenture holdersbusiness associates Govt. of India state government and local bodies during the yearunder audit.
-The Directors also wish to place on record their appreciation of the devoted anddedicated services rendered by the employees of the Company.
+Yours Directors take this opportunity to express their appreciation for theco-operation received from the customers vendors bankers stock exchanges depositoriesauditors legal advisors consultants stakeholders debenture-holders businessassociates Government of India state government and local bodies during the period underreview. the Directors also wish to place on record their appreciation of the devoted anddedicated services rendered by the employees of the Company.

 For and on behalf of Board of Directors